OpenSSE/crypto-tk/README.md

 * [OpenSSL](https://www.openssl.org)'s cryptographic library (`libcrypto`).
 The code has been compiled and tested using OpenSSL 1.0.2d.

 * [Boost](http://www.boost.org/) Only headers from Boost are needed to build the library.
 As the incremental set hashing code relies on the [Endian](http://www.boost.org/doc/libs/release/libs/endian/) library, release older than 1.58 are necessary.

-* (Optional) [Boost's unit test framework](http://www.boost.org/doc/libs/1_59_0/libs/test/doc/html/index.html) Only for unit tests.
-If the framework is not available, no test will be built and run.

 ### Compiler